vanttec/vanttec_uuv/README.md

 * ubuntu2004_gpu
 * ubuntu2004_jetsontx2

-Each option contains a the Dockerfile (image) and their respective create_container.bash, so please select the one that suits you the most and continue:
+Each option contains a Dockerfile (image) and their respective create_container.bash, so please select the one that suits you the most and continue:

 ```Shell
 cd ~/vanttec_uuv/dockerfiles/{selected_option}